 The purpose of this web page is to provide information on how to test, troubleshoot, modify or create a guitar effects pedal.
 You will learn how typical pedals work and even how to build your own.

 Effects pedals come in all sizes and shapes.
-They perform the task of altering the waveform of the incoming signal and providing enough drive to reach the guitar amp or another pedal.
+They perform the task of altering the waveform of the incoming signal from the guitar and providing enough drive to reach the guitar amp or another pedal.
 Pedals can be chained together so you can insert the desired effects by just stepping on a footswitch.

 Most pedal connections follow a certain pattern so they all interface basically the same:

-1) The input is on the right side and the output is on the left.
+1) The input is usually on the right side and the output is on the left.
 Some have

 jacks on the back.